10up/ElasticPress/README.md

 **Latest stable release:** [1.4](https://github.com/10up/ElasticPress/releases/tag/v1.4)

-__Updgrade Notice: If you are upgrading to 1.4, new date features will not work until you re-index: wp elasticpress index --setup
+*Upgrade Notice: If you are upgrading to 1.4, new date features will not work until you re-index: wp elasticpress index --setup*

 ## Background